 The short answer is yes.
 However, investors may want to consider which provides the highest price/lowest cost: exercising the rights of the option contract or selling the contract back into the marketplace.

-If you exercise an option, the settlement occurs in three business days, just as if you bought or sold stock on an exchange.
+If you exercise an option, the settlement occurs just as if you bought or sold stock on an exchange.
 For example, if you exercised a call and simultaneously sold the equivalent shares of stock, those transactions offset each other.
 Assuming the option is in-the-money, there is no need to post margin for offsetting transactions.
 As always, you will want to check with your brokerage firm to ensure you understand their policies.Back to top

 Will my broker automatically exercise options that expire in-the-money?